nazuzunana/dobrocinne-aukce/README.md

 You can either place a minimum bid available for a specific item by clicking a direct button to place such a bid or type in an amount of your preference and then hit a button to place a bid.

-All of the data, registration details of users, bidding amounts are stored in Firestore.
+All of the data, registration details of users, and bidding amounts are stored in Firestore.

 ### UX/UI Design and CSS